-Walk from the Melbourne Museum to the State Library or Federation Square , visiting key historic and contemporary architecture and locations that tell the epic story of Melbourne.
-Students can also use the knowledge gained at exhibitions like the Aboriginal keeping Place, Early Melbourne, Casselden Place, and other exhibits inside the museum to explore the real living city outside the museum.
+Walk from the Melbourne Museum on the route via Collins Street towards Federation Square or other destination visiting key historic and contemporary buildings and locations that tell the epic story of Melbourne.
+Students can also use the knowledge gained at Museum exhibitions e.g Aboriginal keeping Place, Early Melbourne, Casselden Place, Marvellous Melbourne inside the museum to explore the corresponding living city outside!

-Each student is allocated an historic identity of an influential early Melbournite.
-We can provide interactive activities e.g take them into buildings, handle artifacts, and examine images.
+Each student is allocated an historic identity of an influential early Melbournian.
+We can provide interactive activities,take them into buildings and examine images.
 They meet challenges in a fun way that promotes learning and questioning.
 We can also also design a specific mix of destinations and activities to meet your specific learning needs including from our many other school programs.

 PLACES ON OUR ROUTE MAY INCLUDE